 - As part of the BenchmarkDP project, we studied the design and use of assessment frameworks in digital curation using a Design Science approach

 - As part of the same project, we used the longitudinal data sets available in web archives to develop a lifecycle model of format technology and its evolution.
-The results are available on an interactive website and discussed in this article.
+The results are discussed in this article.
 Here is an example:

 All this work is supported by a John Evans Leaders Fund grant that I received to build and operate a lab and computing infrastructure for data-intensive curation research.
 Some of it builds quite directly on my earlier work in digital preservation.